fyalcin/surfflow/README.md

 3. Switch to your new environment: `mamba activate surfflow`

 [Back to top](#toc)

+### Install SurfFlow from PyPi <a name="pypi"></a>

+Simply install surfflow from PyPi with the following command

+`pip install surfflow`

+**Note**: `atomate` is a dependency of the `surfflow` package.
+However, due to some changes that either fix certain bugs or add necessary functionality yet to be implemented in the official atomate version, we use a slightly modified fork of `atomate`.
+This fork should be installed with

+`pip install git+atomate@git+https://github.com/fyalcin/atomate.git`

 ### Install and configure MongoDB locally if you want your database to run also in conda environment<a name="mongodb"></a>